Files and exceptions

 "b" | Binary.
 Add to any mode: "rb", "wb". |

 Always call .close() when you are done.
-Forgetting it leaves the file locked and can cause data corruption.
+Forgetting it leaves the file open and can lose data that was still waiting to be written.
 The reliable way to handle this is the with statement.

 with open(...) manages the file for you, closing it automatically when the indented block finishes, even if an error happens.
 Always use with open(...) instead of manual open()/close().
 It is safer and it is the standard.